 $35,487,190

-Directed by Gilles de Maistre, Mia and the White Lion stands out for its heartfelt depiction of the unique bond between a young girl and a lion, offering one of the most compelling examples of human-animal friendship on film.
+Directed by Gilles de Maistre, Mia and the White Lion captivates audiences with its moving portrayal of the extraordinary bond between a young girl and a lion, making it a standout among films that explore human-animal friendships.

 BiographyDramaRomance